 Although the old data protection legal framework implementing the repealed Privacy Directive 95/46/EC2 already contains most of the principles and obligations of the GDPR, the fines are as high as 50,000 or 300,000 euros, and the German data protection authorities have not even used this range: the fines are far low At these levels, there is usually no deterrent effect.

-With the ability to impose fines amounting up to 4% of the total worldwide annual turnover of the preceding financial year, or €20 million, data protection finally emerged from the shadows.
-To be ready for significant increases of fines, the 16 data protection authorities of the German Länder (states) and the federal authority gathered together at the German Data Protection Conference (Datenschutzkonferenz – DSK) to agree on a guideline about imposing fines of the right size.
+With the ability to impose fines amounting to up to 4% of the total worldwide annual turnover of the preceding financial year, or €20 million, data protection finally emerged from the shadows.
+To be ready for significant increases in fines, the 16 data protection authorities of the German Länder (states) and the federal authority gathered together at the German Data Protection Conference (Datenschutzkonferenz – DSK) to agree on a guideline about imposing fines of the right size.

 With a total annual global turnover of €500 million, a company will already be subject to the highest fines: the 4% respectively 2% rate, according to Art.
 83. The specific total annual global turnover will be divided by 360 days and then attributed to the severity of the violation – similar to German criminal law in which individuals receive either imprisonment in days or penalties depending on a daily income.

-Situation in other EU Member States
+The situation in other EU Member States

-The courts of other member states have also resolved this issue to varying degrees within the framework of their respective country’s rules on corporate liability, evidence and procedures:
+The courts of other member states have also resolved this issue to varying degrees within the framework of their respective country’s rules on corporate liability, evidence, and procedures:

 - In Austria, the Federal Administrative Court overturned last year’s decision to impose a fine of 18 million euros on Austrian Post, saying that the Austrian procedural law requires SA to determine that one or more persons (not necessarily managers) of a company violated the GDPR.
 (See the decision here, in German).